-Math is my life.
-I grew up in New Brunswick and Edison attending Health Science Technology High School and Edison High School.
-At Edison I played Football, Basketball, Track and Field, and worked at Loews Theater all while maintaining a 3.6 GPA.
-I knew early that I loved math.
-All of my state scores were highest on the math portion so I pursued a major in Actuarial Science.
-I received my Bachelors of Science in Actuarial Studies in April 2016 from Michigan University.
-If you are unfamiliar with Actuarial Science, it is basically the hardest Math career you can pursue.
-I encourage students to research my field, as it is very promising and heavily rewarding.
+Currently a Math Teacher in New York.
+Attended Health Science Technology High School, Edison High School, Eastern Michigan University, and Rutgers University.
+At Edison I played Football, Basketball, and threw the javelin.
+I pursued a major in Actuarial Science and threw javelin in college.
+I received my Bachelors of Science in Actuarial Studies in April 2016 from Eastern Michigan University.
+I encourage students to research my degree, as it is very promising and heavily rewarding.
 If you have any issues with mathematics, I am more than qualified to assist.
-My tutoring experience ranges from 2nd grade to college.
-I've tutored 2nd-5th graders, Upward Bound High School students, SAT/ACT courses and college students on my campus.
+I've instructed Upward Bound High School students, SAT/ACT courses for Y2 Academy, and college courses.

 Education & Certification